anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This document defines an enhancement of
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) that supports alternative certificate enrollment protocols, such as CMP.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) that supports alternative certificate enrollment protocols to Enrollment over Secure Transport (EST, RFC7030), such as CMP.
 This offers the following advantages.

 Using authenticated self-contained signed objects